Medicare and SEBB benefits while employed

 Medicare Part C Medicare Advantage

-Medicare Part C, also known as Medicare Advantage plans, generally includes Parts A, B, and D. Some Medicare Advantage plans include additional benefits.
+Medicare Part C, also known as Medicare Advantage plans, generally includes Parts A, B, and D. All Medicare Advantage plans include additional benefits.
 These plans manage all the paperwork for claims with Medicare.
 There is a premium for most Medicare Advantage plans.

 Medicare Part D Prescription Drug Coverage